MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     accountName=storageacct$RANDOM
     ```

 1. Run the following commands to create the Azure Storage account, each account name must be unique.
 The first command creates a variable with a unique name for your storage account.

-Record the name of your account from the output of the **echo** command.
+    >**Note**: Record the name of your account from the output of the **echo** command.

     ```
     az storage account create --name $accountName \